Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 All combinations of the following track positions can be simulated:

-Rails - Greyhounds racing on the inside are known as 'railers' and always have the distinct advantage of running the shortest route around a circuit.
-Holding the rails position in a race is extremely important as these "paint scrapers" are frequently able to avoid trouble by slipping through along this inner fence and hence benefit when other dogs are crowded or baulked to their outside.
-However, they can also find themselves 'boxed in' behind a wall of dogs and may not always maintain their fastest speeds around the bends due to the acuteness of this particular running line!
+Rails - Any greyhounds racing on the inside of a race-track are known as 'railers' and always have the distinct advantage of running the shortest route around a circuit.
+This ability to hold the rails position in a race is extremely important as these "paint scrapers" frequently avoid trouble by slipping through along this inner path and will benefit when other dogs are crowded or baulked to their outside.
+However, they can also find themselves 'boxed in' on the rails behind a wall of dogs and may not always maintain their fastest speeds around the bends due to the acuteness of this particular running line!

 Middle - All 'middle-trackers' are better placed to maintain their maximum speeds throughout a race.
-Although they run a little further compared to railers and are often considered "easy to pass" as they allow chasing dogs plenty of room to overtake them both on the inside and outside of the track!
+Although, they run a little further compared to railers and are often considered 'easy to pass' as they allow chasing dogs plenty of racing room to overtake them both on the inside and outside of the track!

-Wide - Dogs running wide are usually favoured by wet racing conditions and will inevitably benefit in races when trouble involves the inside dogs.
+Wide - Dogs running wide are usually favoured by wet racing conditions and will inevitably benefit in races when trouble occurs involving the inside race runners.
 However, 'wide runners' run further in distance compared to 'inside' and 'middle-runners' and generally lose a little ground around the bends!

-Very Wide - Some greyhounds naturally run very wide! which is always thought an 'inferior racing-line' as they obviously lose many lengths around the corners and run much further in distance.
-However, very wide runners are also favoured by wet conditions and nearly always avoid crowding or baulking with other dogs by taking this extremely wide route, although occasionally they do end up racing on the wrong side of an outside hare rail!
+Very Wide - Some greyhounds naturally run very wide! which is always thought an 'inferior racing-line' as obviously they lose many lengths around the bends and run much further in distance.
+However, very wide runners are also favoured by wet conditions and nearly always avoid crowding or baulking by taking this extreme route, although, occasionally they do end up racing on the wrong side of an outside hare rail!

-All greyhounds chasing artificial hares will choose their own natural running paths depending on whether their following an inside or an outside hare?
-In America, Australia and New Zealand the hare is on the inside, with the lure (sometimes two) suspended on a pole or bar and driven in-front of the greyhounds approximately a metre to two metres from the inside rail dependent on the track and therefore dogs run much closer to the fence.
+All greyhounds chasing artificial hares will choose their own natural running paths depending on whether their following an inside or outside hare?
+In Australia and New Zealand the hare is driven on the inside, with the lure (sometimes two) suspended on a pole or bar and dropped in-front of the leading greyhounds at approximately one to two metres from the inside rail and therefore dogs run much closer to the fence.

-Alternatively in the United Kingdom and Ireland an outside hare is used, with the lure (windsock) driven on the ground around the outside perimeter, therefore dogs tend to run more in the middle to wide areas.
-This is most noticeable watching greyhounds race out of the turns and along the straights!
+Alternatively in the United Kingdom and Ireland an outside hare is used, with the lure (windsock) driven along the ground around the outside perimeter, therefore dogs tend to run-off more in the middle to wide areas and is most noticeable watching greyhounds race out of the turns and along the straights!

 Now check the form comments.